 All practicing North Carolina attorneys must be admitted and in good standing with the North Carolina State Bar, but not all attorneys licensed with the State Bar actively practice or are admitted to practice before the federal courts.
 The attorneys of Maginnis Law do actively practice in federal court.
 Maginnis Law partner Edward Maginnis is admitted to practice before the Federal District Court for the Eastern District of North Carolina, Middle District of North Carolina, District of Columbia, and Eastern District of Virginia.
 Associate attorney Shawn Howard is admitted to practice before the Eastern District of North Carolina.

 The Raleigh law office of Maginnis Law does not charge for consultations, and is able to offer a number of fee arrangement, including hourly, flat rate, contingency, or a combination of any of these.
-To speak with a federal court litigation attorney regarding your case, call the firm at 919.480.8526 or 919.526.0450.
+To speak with a federal court litigation attorney regarding your case, call the firm at (919) 526-0450 or send a new case inquiry here.
 We regularly represent clients from Raleigh, Durham, Chapel Hill, Fayetteville, Cary, Morrisville, Apex, the surrounding Triangle area, and the rest of eastern North Carolina.